2020 Hikes and Events Are in the works.

 July 13 (Sat) 10:00 a.m.
 MTHS will hold its Annual Meeting at the Train Station.
 Members of the MTHS are invited to attend.

 July 14, 2019, Sunday.
 A Rock Walk Platte Clove with NYS Geologist, Dr. Charles Ver Straeten.
 Meet in the KRT parking lot at the MTHS campus in Haines Falls at 10:00 a.m. to carpool to the Catskill Center property in Platte Clove.
 Chuck Ver Straeten will share some of his extensive knowledge about the rocks of the Catskills on this hike to the quarries in the Devil’s Kitchen area and on to Codfish Point.
 Pack water and a lunch.
-This is a moderate hike of about 5 mi. round trip with an elevation change of approximately 1000 ft.
+This is a moderate hike of about 4 mi. round trip with an elevation change of approximately 700 ft.
+[Edited to reflect distance (was 5 mi.) and elevation (was 1000ft) corrections thanks to Carol and David White]

 Note: We will not be descending into Platte Clove.
 Most of the hike is along the trail toward Overlook Mountain and visiting the quarry at Codfish Point with a possible bushwhack to a quarry on Plattekill Mountain.